barbagroup/snake-repro/MesnardBarba-CSiE.md

 After a long search in the literature and in the code documentation, we discovered that IBAMR needs us to select a "stabilized outlet," which is a boundary condition that acts like a force pushing the vortices out.
 (IBAMR does not provide a convective/advective boundary condition.)
 With this new configuration, the simulations of the snake profile resulted in a wake that looked physical, but a computed lift coefficient that was considerably different from our published study.
-Another deep dive in the literature led us to notice that a benchmark example described in the paper that announced IBAMR^(3) was set up in an unexpected way: the no-slip condition is forced _inside_ the body, and not just on the boundary.
+Another deep dive in the literature led us to notice that a benchmark example described in a paper describing extensions to IBAMR^(3) was set up in an unexpected way: the no-slip condition is forced _inside_ the body, and not just on the boundary.
 As far as we could find, the publications using IBAMR are the only cases where interior points are constrained.
 Other papers using immersed boundary methods apply the constraint only on boundary points.